MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P3-The-Sushi-Tower/content.md

 The tower is simply an array of *SushiPiece* objects.

 > [action]
-> Open *GameScene.swift* and add the following property to the class:
+> Open *GameScene.swift* and add the following property to the class, below your two game objects:
 >
 ```
 /* Sushi tower array */